LMJumpCloud/JumpCloudCodeChallenge/README.md

 * Hashes stored in-memory, though the service architecture will safely handle flushing to disc on shut-down if a different storage mechanism were to be introduced.
 * HTTP endpoint tests use the HTTP package directly running against an instance of the service
+* All endpoints return JSON objects on success to facilitate easy consumption of this API for other software

 ## Tools
 * **go mod** - Intended to help portability of repository, currently only specifies golang version due to only using the standard library